jtmullen/asc-fsgp-2024-results/asc/results.md

 # Results

-_Distance Completed, Times, Average Speeds, and Passenger Information will be updated at each checkpoint.
+_Distance Completed, Times, Average Speeds, and Passenger Information will be updated occasionally.
 Penalties, MOV Charging Information, and MOV Scores will be updated at the end of each stage._

 {% tabs stage %}